fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

   2. `make reproduce-figures-from-oommf-reference-data`

      Runs the script `src/reproduce_figures.py` using our OOMMF reference data as input.
-Produces the plots for Figures 2-5 and places them in the output directory `figures/generated_from_reference_data/oommf/`.
+Produces the plots for figures 2-5 and places them in the output directory `figures/generated_from_reference_data/oommf/`.

   3. `make recompute-oommf-data`